|

 Frenchwoman.

-a personage than General Sir Hubert Gough, commander of the Fifth Army.
+less a personage than General Sir Hubert Gough, commander of the Fifth

-The closing sentence of his letter to the War Office reads, "I consider
+Army.
+The closing sentence of his letter to the War Office reads, "I

-that these men deserve great recognition for the magnificent example of
+consider that these men deserve great recognition for the magnificent

-soldierly qualities they displayed".
-It seems probable that every
+example of soldierly qualities they displayed".
+It seems probable that

-survivor was decorated because the 16th received one D.S.O., two M.C.s,
+every survivor was decorated because the 16th received one D.S.O., two

-battalion.
-The two N.C.O.s, both recommended for the Victoria Cross,
+any one battalion.
+The two N.C.O.s, both recommended for the Victoria

 Distinguished Service Order Lieut.John Stewart